kisslinux/kisslinux.github.io/pages/faq.md

 ## Why `busybox`?

 It's small, minimal and provides nearly everything needed.
 It also has a really nice feature which removes all overhead from running commands and spawning subshells.
 Everything is treated as a shell "builtin".

+## What `libc` does KISS use?

+KISS uses `musl`, it is small, correct and aligns with the overall views of the distribution.

 ## What `init` system does KISS use?